 Book Launch: You Too Can Have a Body Like Mine by Alexandra Kleeman in conversation with Isaac Fitzgerald

 Debut novelist Alexandra Kleeman brings us You Too Can Have a Body Like Mine, a story that concerns sex and friendship, consumption and appetite, faith and transformation, real food and fast food, TV commercials and reality television, and a wholly singular vision of modern womanhood.
+She will be joined by Buzzfeed Books editor Isaac Fitzgerald.

 Famed author Salman Rushdie’s new novel is a rich and multifaceted work that blends history, mythology, and a timeless love story to bring alive a world that has been plunged into an age of unreason.